HarryKodden/guest-idp/README.md

 The profile page present asks for the password that was in the inviation mail.
 When entered the correct password and forcelbly adjusted to a new value, the student will be presented with his 'uid'.

-He needs to register both this uid and his new password.

 ### Workflow: Student authenticating to edudbadges using the guest-idp.